Guide to Balance Cleaning: 8 Simple Steps to a Clean Balance

 A clean laboratory has a significant impact on both operator safety and cross-contamination risk.
 The same applies to laboratory balances.

-A clean analytical balance or precision balance is the first step towards safe and accurate weighing.
+A clean analytical or precision balance is the first step towards safe and accurate weighing.
 Cleaning increases user safety and reduces the risk of cross-contamination, and is the most important action to prolong instrument life.

 Download the reference guide and get answers to the following frequently asked questions:

 - When should I clean my balance?

 - What materials do I need and which cleaning agents should I use?